Software Engineer - Lighting Engineer

 What You'll Be Doing:

 The position requires strong software development skills, expertise in one or more programming languages, and the ability to design high quality, robust, and easy to maintain code and tools.
 The engineer is primarily responsible for development and implementation of production and studio lighting tools under the guidance of a departmental lead.
 This position requires collaboration with other engineering staff, project managers, and production artists to develop and implement innovative studio capabilities.
+As part of our Katana team, you will work closely with the Shader and Rendering teams, as well as gain in-depth knowledge from our partnership with Foundry.

 • Experience programming in C/C and python